sel-hamr/movies-api/README.md

 - User can delete friend by user.
 - User can delete message by user.
 - User can delete friend request by user.
+- User can create a group.
+- User can add friend to group.
+- User can retrieve group by user.
+- User can retrieve group by friend.
+- User can retrieve all group by user.
+- User can retrieve all group by friend.
+- User can delete group by user.
+- User can send message in group.

 ## Installation